ROCMondriaanTIN/project-webshop-ramp-studios/README.md

-# A project with a simple API
+# A project with a awesome shop API

 ## How to start this project
 Clone the project and make sure you have the following programs installed: docker, nodejs and yarn.
 See installation for the correct platform.